Wintertime Braised Beef Stew Recipe

 - 1 can (15 ounces) white kidney or cannellini beans, rinsed and drained

-- 2. In same pan, saute onion, celery, parsnips and carrots in remaining oil until crisp-tender.
+- 3. In same pan, heat remaining oil over medium heat.
+Add onion, celery, parsnips and carrots; cook and stir until onion is tender.
 Add garlic; cook 1 minute longer.
-Add tomatoes, wine, jelly, bay leaves, oregano and beef; bring to a boil.
+Stir in tomatoes, wine, jelly, bay leaves, oregano and beef; bring to a boil.

 Bake, covered, 1-1/2 hours.
 Stir in beans; bake, covered, 30-40 minutes longer or until beef and vegetables are tender.
 Remove bay leaves and oregano sprigs.
 If desired, sprinkle with parsley.